What is Change Management?

 The definition of change management is a systematic approach to supporting employees and teams as an organization transitions to new processes, tools, or initiatives.

 Making even a small change in an organization can lead to anxiety, fear, and frustration among the affected staff if not rolled out properly.
 A well-thought-out change management process can help a company make needed adjustments smoothly and successfully.

 Training and consulting firm Prosci describes it as “the people side of change.”
-Regardless of the type change, an organization wants to make—switching productivity apps, moving product development from waterfall to agile, prioritizing a new market—that transition will be successful only if employees embrace the changes it creates in their jobs.
+Regardless of the type of change an organization wants to make—switching productivity apps, moving product development from waterfall to agile, prioritizing a new market—that transition will be successful only if employees embrace the changes it creates in their jobs.

 A business should view any organizational adjustment—even if it is mostly technical in nature, such as migrating to a new software platform—in terms of how that change is going to affect its people.
-Without a plan for communicating to the team why the change is positive, and supporting them during the transition, implementing any change will have far less chance of success.
+Without a plan to communicate to the team why the change is positive and support them during the transition, implementing any change will have far less chance of success.

 Developing an effective change management process, and executing this process when your company needs to undergo an adjustment, can lead to several organizational benefits.